-The ACF Washington is looking forward to an encounter between two young writers and their books on Austrian-American border crossings and its impact on family history, especially from a female point of view.
-Theodora Bauer and Sarah Wildman will read from and discuss their works.
-This event is organized in light of the Austrian Cultural Forum’s objective to promote and represent female artists.
+The ACF Washington presented an encounter between two young writers and their books on Austrian-American border crossings and its impact on family history, especially from a female point of view.
+Theodora Bauer and Sarah Wildman read from and discussed their works.
+This event was organized in light of the Austrian Cultural Forum’s objective to promote and represent female artists.

 A Reading & Discussion with Theodora Bauer & Sarah Wildman

 Crossing political boundaries shapes families for generations to come.
 They open up questions of speaking about the past, exploring memory, and the bonds of family through time and space.
 Austrian author Theodora Bauer’s fictional novel Chikago (2017) focuses on two sisters and their journey from Burgenland to Illinois and the challenges they face from 1921-1937.
 American author Sarah Wildman’s nonfictional book Paper Love: Searching for the Girl My Grandfather Left Behind (2014) follows her own contemporary journey from Washington, D.C. to Vienna searching for her grandfather’s lover, Valy Scheftel, whom he left behind in Austria when he fled the Holocaust.